Nico Hoerner Player Props: Cubs vs. Reds

-After going 1-for-5 in his most recent game, Nico Hoerner and the Chicago Cubs take on the Cincinnati Reds (who will hand the ball to Luis Cessa) at 6:40 PM ET on Tuesday.
+After going 3-for-6 with a double in his most recent game, Nico Hoerner and the Chicago Cubs take on the Cincinnati Reds (who will start Hunter Greene) at 12:35 PM ET on Wednesday.

-He had a one-hit performance in his last game (1-for-5) against the Reds.
+In his most recent appearance, he had three hits (going 3-for-6 with a double) against the Reds.

 Nico Hoerner Game Info & Props vs. the Reds